 The risk of chronic opioid use was found to increase with each additional day of opioid medication use starting with the third day, with sharpest increase in chronic use after the fifth and thirty-first day, a second prescription or refill, and an initial 10 or 30 day supply (CDC 2017).

-Opioid-related hospitalizations reflect this alarming rise in opioid use.
-Over the last ten years, opioid-related inpatient stays increased by 64 percent and opioid-related emergency department visits increased 99 percent (AHRQ 2017 PDF opens in a new tab) Opioids were also responsible for half of the more than 1.2 million emergency department visits in the U.S. involving the nonmedical use of pharmaceuticals, the top two being hydrocodone and oxycodone.
+Opioid-related hospitalizations and emergency department (ED) visits reflect this rise in opioid use.
+During a ten year period (2009 to 2014) opioid-related inpatient stays increased by 64 percent and opioid-related ED visits increased 99 percent (AHRQ 2017 PDF opens in a new tab) Opioids were also responsible for half of the more than 1.2 million emergency department visits in the U.S. involving the nonmedical use of pharmaceuticals, the top two being hydrocodone and oxycodone.
 The trend for opioid overdose visits to the ED has continued at an alarming rate with a 30% increase in ED visits in past year – July 2016 to Sept 2017 (CDC 2018 opens in a new tab).

 Premier research found that opioids were used in more than half of hospital admissions of non-surgical patients at 286 U.S. hospitals opens in a new tab.
 Among pediatric inpatients, Premier research identified two specific opioids (fentanyl and morphine) were found to be among the top 10 most administered medications. opens in a new tab